AIM-ENE-feb25/triptop-groep-tweeeeeeeeeeeeeeeeeeeeee/software-guidebook/README.md

 We decided to implement the design pattern strategy.
 This will allow us to easily switch between the different building blocks.
 We also made a testing application and that proved that this strategy would be a viable option and according to refactoring.guru this pattern is preferential for this use case.
+As said in the chapter 6 principles we prefer methods that don't reinvent the wheel, thus another to choose this pattern over no pattern.

 ## Consequences